-S. COADY: This is an exciting milestone, considering that over the last decade we've seen a decrease of about 500 students annually.
+This is an exciting milestone, considering that over the last decade we have seen a decrease of 500 students annually.

-This year, we will begin to plan for new schools in Cartwright, in Portugal Cove-St. Philip's, and Kenmount Terrace in St. John's.

-S. COADY: As well, as the redevelopment of Dorset Collegiate on Pilley's Island.
+This year, we will begin to plan for new schools in Cartwright, Portugal Cove-St. Philip's, and Kenmount Terrace in St. John's, as well as the redevelopment of Dorset Collegiate on Pilley's Island.

-S. COADY: \$10.2 million is allocated over two years for a new K-12 school for the Francophone population on the Avalon Peninsula.
+\$10.2 million is allocated over two years for a new K-12 school for the Francophone population on the Avalon Peninsula.

-S. COADY: The teaching services budget will increase by \$11.6 million, which includes more than \$3 million to meet the demands associated with the increase in projected enrollment, as well as funding for substitute teachers and guidance counsellors.
+The teaching services budget will increase by \$11.6 million, which includes more than \$3 million to meet demands associated with the increase in projected enrollment, as well as funding for substitute teachers and guidance counsellors.

-S. COADY: We will be evaluating whether any areas need new schools based on anticipated enrollment.
+We will be evaluating whether any areas need new schools based on anticipated enrollment.
 This complements the ongoing review of class sizes and teacher allocations.